 Her zest for life was infectious and her joy was inspiring.
 The number of lives that she touched is countless and her impact immeasurable.
 In lieu of flowers please consider a donation to Hospice of Burlington, 914 Chapel Hill Rd, Burlington, NC 27215 or Centro La Comunidad, Catholic Charities of the Diocese of Raleigh, 328 W. Davis St., Burlington, NC 27215

-To send flowers to Josephine Shelton Hardison's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Josephine Shelton Hardison, please visit our floral store.